FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 This requirement also applies to TLS-based EAP methods such as EAP Tunneled Transport Layer Security (EAP-TTLS) and Protected Extensible Authentication Protocol (PEAP).
-Where the TLS-based EAP method provides for an inner identity and inner authentication method, the credentials used there MUST be the provisioning identifier for both the inner identity, and any inner password.
+Where the TLS-based EAP method provides for an inner identity and inner authentication method, the credentials used there SHOULD be the provisioning identifier for both the inner identity, and any inner password.

 It is RECOMMENDED that provisioning be done via a TLS-based EAP methods.